skjalg-eriksen/in5550-final/README.md

   --example | index for a spesific example in the data | None, a random example will be chosen --embeds | path to a txt model or torchtext glove embeds | None and it will use glove.6b.100d from .vector_cache --save | a name to save the plot as. | default None, no plot will be saved

+## files, directories and tests
+for each model i store a args.json with arguments, and epochs.json with data on each epoch.

 ## model paths
 ### path for best model